bergo-bioinfo/convertlabel/README.md

 * Clone this repo in $ROOTREDCAP/modules/convertLabel_vX.Y
 * Enable it in Control Center
 * Should be enabled in all project, or not.
-You're choice.
+Your choice.

 Only tested on v9.3.1 of REDCap